Apex-net/Boilerplate/README.md

 Following is the recommended setup to work as a developer.

-:warning: **Be aware that if you don't do these first, the rest of this guide will be _very_ hard to accomplish.**
+:warning: **Be aware that if you don't do these first, the rest of this guide will be _very_ hard to complete.**

 0. Install [GitHub Desktop](https://desktop.github.com/) and set your default shell to "Git Bash" in options.